Elective Home Education (EHE)

 The Government has produced guidance to help parents understand their obligations and rights in relation to elective home education.
 Before you make your final decision around elective home educating your child(ren) we advise you read the guidance.

-North Yorkshire County Council have and Elective Home Education Offer and Elective Home Education Advisors who meet with parents and carers who are considering elective home education prior to making their final decision.
+North Yorkshire Council have and Elective Home Education Offer and Elective Home Education Advisors who meet with parents and carers who are considering elective home education prior to making their final decision.
 They will discuss with you:

 - why elective home education is being considered

 - help overcome any issues which may have arisen in relation to school